johnny-shaman/sign/documents/en-us/specification/A_Operator_Table.md

 # Sign Language Operator Symbol Table (Priority Order)

 ## Basic Principles
+- Prefix operators must be placed immediately before the target value (must not be separated from the target value by spaces)
+- Postfix operators must be placed immediately after the target value (must not be separated from the target value by spaces)
+- Infix operators must be placed between target values and separated by spaces
 - Expression using only operators without reserved words
 - Alignment between natural meaning of symbols and operational meaning
 - Arranged from lowest priority (evaluated later) to highest priority
+- Coproduct operators can be considered as simple delimiters, and all spaces can be regarded as coproduct operators
+- The reason spaces can be regarded as delimiters is that the priority with product operators can be appropriately determined in subsequent processing
+- Line breaks can also be considered as operators, in which case their function has the meaning of evaluation on a line-by-line basis
+- The meaning of line breaks can be replaced with either `|`, `,`, or ` ` (space)

 ## Complete Operator List